About Diane M. Sue

 Photo of Diane S. Sue

 Diane M. Sue received her Ph.D. from the University of Michigan, worked as a school psychologist and school counselor for almost thirty years, and has periodically taught adjunct courses in the education and psychology departments at Western Washington University.
 Diane has been recognized for her professional and volunteer work with children and families, receiving the Washington State School Psychologist of the Year Award and the Western Washington University College of Education Professional Excellence Award.
-As a Certified Sag-ing leader with Sage-ing International, Diane enjoys conducting local and online conducting conscious aging workshops.
+As a Certified Sag-ing leader with Sage-ing International, Diane enjoys conducting local and online conscious aging workshops.
 She is also connected with the Humanity Rising global community and the Bellingham Center for Spiritual Living.
-She is very involved with climate justice work in her local community and is volunteer grief group facilitator for the COVID Grief Network.
+Diane has had a long-standing interest in CIRCLES OF FORGIVENESS— a supportive and transformative group process for healing the heart.
+In March 2026, she traveled to France to attend a facilitator’s workshop sponsored by the International Forgiveness Association.
+She had the good fortune to be trained (in English) by Olivier Clerc, the creator of a process that is based on Olivier’s life-changing apprenticeship with Don Miguel Ruiz, the author of The Four Agreements.
+Olivier has since written the best-selling books The Gift of Forgiveness and Healing the Wounds of the Heart, based on his experience with Don Miguel.
+Soon after this training, Diane began to offer Circles of Forgiveness to interested participants, first in England and now in the United States.

 More about Diane